 Personalities

-Camilleri has been an emblematic personality, a reference for the Italian literature of our time.
-It must be remembered with the concluding discourse he held after the «Conversazioni su Tiresia» the “cuntu” on the mythological Greek fortune-teller in which the same Author tells of having seen himself, again and again during his life.
-The show was staged at the Greek Theater of Syracuse in June 2018.
-More than four thousand spectators were able to enjoy what remains today as the spiritual testament of Andrea Camilleri.
+Camilleri was an emblematic figure, a key reference for contemporary Italian literature.
+We must remember him for the concluding speech he gave after the “Conversazioni su Tiresia” performance, a “cuntu” on the mythological Greek seer in which the author reflected on seeing himself, repeatedly, throughout his life.
+The show took place at the Greek Theatre of Syracuse in June 2018, where over four thousand spectators were moved by what remains today as Andrea Camilleri’s spiritual testament.

 You might also like